awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/before/aws_event/_index.md

 You are now logged in to the AWS console in an account that was created for you, and will be available only throughout the workshop run time.

-You can now start the workshop by heading to [**Modules**](/ecs-spot-capacity-providers/modules.html)
+You can now proceed to the the workshop steps [**Setup the workshop environment on AWS**](/ecs-spot-capacity-providers/workshopsetup.html)

 Optional:
-If you want to read through basic concepts on Amazon ECS before doing hands-on Modules, you may go to [**Introduction**](/ecs-spot-capacity-providers/introduction.html)
+If you want to read through basic concepts on Amazon ECS before doing workshop steps, you may go to [**Introduction**](/ecs-spot-capacity-providers/introduction.html)